livebook-dev/livebook/README.md

     cluster.
 Must be "name" (long names) or "sname" (short names).
 Note that this sets RELEASE_DISTRIBUTION if present when creating a release.
 Defaults to "sname".

-  * LIVEBOOK_FORCE_SSL_HOST - sets a host to redirect to if the request is not over HTTP.
+  * LIVEBOOK_FORCE_SSL_HOST - sets a host to redirect to if the request is not over HTTPS.
     Note it does not apply when accessing Livebook via localhost.
 Defaults to nil.

   * LIVEBOOK_HOME - sets the home path for the Livebook instance.
 This is the